Twarner491/TeddyWarner.org/docs/Projects/LearnedSpectrum.md

 *Temporal understanding cannot be trained from data that goes from A -> C. World models must be trained on data that goes from A -> B -> C.*

-Collection of biometrics data may provide insight into man's temporal understaning, and thus how to train a neural network to understand cause and effect.
+The collection of biometrics data may provide insight into man's temporal understanding, and thus how to train a neural network to understand cause and effect.

-Current efforts in world model development often rely heavily on data collected from robotic systems or external observations which we humans can describe (i.e. see chair thrown -> move backward).
+Current efforts in world model development often rely heavily on data collected from robotic systems or external observations that we humans can describe (i.e. see chair thrown -> move backward).
 These observations forgo the subconscious response integral to a human's actions (i.e. see chair thrown -> physiological state change -> move backward).

 If we acknowledge that current AI systems lack a subjective understanding of time, why do we primarily use data from these systems to try to instill temporal understanding?